fredakilla/Rainbow/CODING.md

 - Change your ide or editor to replace tabs for spaces.

 ## Line Spacing
-- One line between gameplay namespace.
+- One line between rainbow namespace.
 - One line of space between functions declarations in source and header.
 - One line after each class scope section in header.
 - Function call spacing: